Classic Canadian indie rock albums ranked by how old it makes you feel to see them called 'classic' - The Beaverton

 Classic Canadian indie rock albums ranked by how old it makes you feel to see them called ‘classic’

-For many years Canada has been at the forefront of the indie rock scene.
-So much so that, without you noticing, many of the albums you consider modern, relevant examples of the country’s music culture are actually long past their prime.
+For many years has been at the forefront of the indie rock scene.
+So much so that, without you noticing, many of the albums you consider modern, relevant examples of the country’s culture are actually long past their prime.
 Just like you!
 So check out our ranking to see which of the albums you still regularly listen to will hurt you the most to see it described as a classic.

-10. – One Chord To Another (1996)
+10. Sloan – One Chord To Another (1996)

 The first album to be produced on Sloan’s record label and the only one to win the band a Juno award for best alternative album, One Chord To Another features the one Sloan song everyone knows: The Good In Everyone.
 But we all know Sloan has been around forever.
 And they’re like your older brother’s indie band.
-You’re too young to really appreciate -school albums like this.
+You’re too young to really appreciate old- albums like this.
 You like what the kids are into.

 9. Tegan and Sara – The Con (2007)